There are a number of factors that may preclude a woman from being able to use her own eggs. These may include:

 Some people choose to obtain a donor egg by publishing an advertisement in an online forum or printed material.
 Before officially publishing an ad, it is a legal requirement to obtain approval by sending a copy of the advertisement to the Department of Human Services.

-Newlife IVF is dedicated to recruiting egg donors so that you have another means by which you can access a donor egg.
-Newlife IVF expects to have donor eggs available for use from late 2019.
+Newlife IVF strives to recruit egg donors so that you have another means by which you can access a donor egg.
+We are happy to say that donor eggs do become available from time to time.
+For current availability, call (03) 8080 8933.

 Once a donor egg has been secured, the IVF process will continue as usual.
 The donor egg must be fertilised with sperm.
 The resulting embryo must then begin to develop and grow.
 Following these steps, the embryo will then be transferred into the woman’s uterus (womb), in the hope that it will implant in the wall of her uterus and lead to a successful pregnancy.